City of North Vancouver

 We did, however, note that the city had not established a regular schedule for conducting sidewalk inspections proactively.
 The closest policy the city had was its road maintenance policy, which stated simply that the city’s road system was maintained in response to reports.
 This policy was more than 25 years old and did not appear to specifically address sidewalks, or the regular inspection of sidewalks for defects.

 We believed the city could achieve better administration if it developed a sidewalk inspection schedule and drew their attention to selected examples of policies we had seen from comparable municipalities.
 In addition to avoiding liability, such a policy could provide a higher level of service to residents and help ensure sidewalk imperfections do not develop into tripping hazards.
-As a result of our investigation, the city initiated a review of its sidewalk inspection practice and we closed our file.
+As a result of our investigation, the city initiated.